Ducks' Deslauriers gets natural hat trick in win over Ottawa - WHIZ News

 Deslauriers completed a natural hat trick 11:49 into the game with a wrist shot from the left circle that went off Ottawa goaltender Marcus Hogberg’s glove and shoulder to give the Ducks a 4-0 lead.
 It was his second goal in 32 seconds, after he scored on a one-timer from the slot.

+“To see a guy get rewarded like that scoring goals when that’s not something he’s known for, it makes for a great night,” Anaheim coach Dallas Eakins said.
+“The guys were so excited for him on the bench.
+That was probably the biggest smile I’ve seen from Des, as well.”

-Deslauriers’ first goal of the night came at 2:45 after he took a cross-ice pass from Carter Rowney and beat Hogberg to the short side with a wrist shot.
+Deslauriers — who came into the game with four goals — got his first of the night at 2:45 after he took a cross-ice pass from Carter Rowney and beat Hogberg to the short side with a wrist shot.
 Jakob Silfverberg opened the scoring 43 seconds earlier when he deflected Rickard Rakell’s shot into the net on a power play.

-It was Deslauriers’ first hat trick in 375 NHL games.
-The left wing came into the game with four goals this season.
-Teemu Selanne held the previous Ducks mark for quickest hat trick at 12:58 in 1997.

-It was the second time this NHL season there was a hat trick in the first period, but it was the first natural hat trick in the first 20 minutes since Dallas’ Jamie Benn did it on April 7, 2018, against Los Angeles.
+It was the second first-period hat trick in the NHL this season, but the first natural hat trick in the first 20 minutes since Dallas’ Jamie Benn did it on April 7, 2018, against Los Angeles.

+“These are the moments that you remember that make the game special.
+A guy like that who might not have a hat trick in his career, to do it in 12 minutes is pretty special,” said teammate David Backes, who had two assists.

 Anaheim — which has earned a point in four straight games — was outshot 42-15 but scored on five of its first eight shots.
-Rakell had a goal and an assist, and Rowney and David Backes each had two assists.
+Rakell had a goal and an assist, and Rowney also had two assists.

+Ryan Miller made 40 saves, marking the 20th time in his career he stopped 40 or more shots in a game.

+“As much as you would die for a lead like that, it throws the game totally off kilter,” Eakins said.
+“When you get up like that you lose your focus.
+Our 5-on-5 game was not good.”

 Brady Tkachuk and Colin White both had a goal and an assist for Ottawa, which had won four of five.
 Hogberg stopped 10 shots.